superfluid-finance/protocol-monorepo/examples/rewards-distribution-token/README.md

+ # The Rewards Distribution token
+ This project demonstrates an ERC20 token that tokenizes units in Superfluid [Instant Distribution Agreements](https://docs.superfluid.finance/superfluid/protocol-developers/interactive-tutorials/instant-distribution).

+Steps for running the project:
+1) Install deps with `yarn install`.
+2) Create your own .env file based on the .env.example
+3) Set your default network inside of hardhat.config.json: NOTE you must make sure that the network information you're using is not commented out!
+4) Run npx hardhat scripts/deploy.ts

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.

 The project comes with a sample contract, a test for that contract, a sample script that deploys that contract, and an example of a task implementation, which simply lists the available accounts.
 It also comes with a variety of other tools, preconfigured to work with the project code.

-After running `yarn install`, try running some of the following tasks:
+Try running some of the following tasks:

 ```shell
 npx hardhat accounts